-(2) The EDPH may authorise the disclosure of information in the register —
+(2) The Chief Health Officer may authorise the disclosure of information in the register —

 (a) for the purposes of research approved in accordance with guidelines for the conduct of medical research involving humans issued in compliance with the National Health and Medical Research Council Act 1992 (Commonwealth) section 10; or

-(b) to the Australian Institute of Health and Welfare, if the EDPH is satisfied that the information is to be used solely for a purpose mentioned in regulation 7(4); or
+(b) to the Australian Institute of Health and Welfare, if the Chief Health Officer is satisfied that the information is to be used solely for a purpose mentioned in regulation 7(4); or

-(c) to a corresponding officer in another State or a Territory, if the EDPH is satisfied that the usual place of residence of the person to whom the information relates is, was or will be in that State or Territory.
+(c) to a corresponding officer in another State or a Territory, if the Chief Health Officer is satisfied that the usual place of residence of the person to whom the information relates is, was or will be in that State or Territory.

-(3) The EDPH may authorise the disclosure of any information in the register, other than identifying information, for a purpose mentioned in regulation 7(4).
+(3) The Chief Health Officer may authorise the disclosure of any information in the register, other than identifying information, for a purpose mentioned in regulation 7(4).

 (4) An authorisation under this regulation must be in writing and may apply generally or to a specific case or class of cases.

 [Regulation 9 inserted in Gazette 15 Nov 2016 p.
-5059.]
+5059; amended in Gazette 10 Jan 2017 p.
+269.]

 10. Right to know of information in register

-On the written request of a person, the EDPH must —
+On the written request of a person, the Chief Health Officer must —

 (a) search the register for information about the person; and